 One day I came across Emeka Ossai.
 Emeka was (and still is) pitching the idea of hiring ghostwriters to write nonfiction books for you.
 I was intrigued by the idea.
 The first one of Emeka’s videos I watched must have been two or three years old.
 He was a lot skinnier back then and much more likeable, he didn’t have much of an ego, and came across as honest and genuine about helping people make money online.
 I was naturally drawn to his uplifting and upbeat personality.
 We also share a lot in common.
 We’re close in age, we’re both expats living abroad, we both think outside the box and we even share the same Canadian accent.

 I was excited.
 Over the course of the next few days, I watched more and more of Emeka’s videos.
 Became a subscriber and might have even turned on bell notifications.
 I have always been one those guys that tries everything, so as I was watching Emeka’s videos I was preparing to actually do it.
 I was running the numbers through my head, leaving comments on his videos, while still leaving a little room for doubt.
 There were a few red flags that I noticed early on.
 Like how he charges 400$ for a one-hour Skype call with him, or why all of his recent YouTube videos were flooded with dislikes.
-At the time I could kinda give him a pass for charging 400$ for a skype call.
+At the time I could kinda give him a pass for charging 400$ for a Skype call.
 Because you know maybe he really does know his stuff, but I couldn’t quite figure out why he had so many dislikes on his videos.
 I remember someone even asked him in comments why that was and his response was “well if they’re watching my videos I don’t care.”

 I don’t claim to be rich and I’m not made of money.
 I basically survive from month to month.
 I get a little bit of help from my rental property back home and if I’m lucky I might sell one or two copies of my book each month.
 So for me to actually go out and spend money on something that’s not a necessity I have to be absolutely certain that it’s not a scam.
 I always tell myself not to let my emotions get the best of me, but man Emeka had me on so many separate occasions.
 Just the way he would speak about making thousands of dollars, he made it seem so easy.
 So many times I was tempted to whip out my credit card and buy his self-publishing blueprint course.
 I don’t know how I didn’t, but I’m sure glad that I didn’t.

 Emeka has this way of speaking where he makes it feel as if it’s your loss if you don’t pay for his course.
 He spends a lot of time building up the Entrepreneur lifestyle, he’ll say things like “being an entrepreneur is not for everyone it takes a lot of hard work.”
 That message very subtly leaves you with a feeling of like “Oh yeah I’ll show you, I can do this hard work.”
-Or he’ll go on and on about how his wife doesn’t have to clean or cook anymore because he’s made so much money that they now have a maid.
+Or he’ll go on and on about how his wife doesn’t have to clean or cook anymore because he’s made so much money that they now have a maid working for them.

 The numbers don’t add up